 - Building surveys, asset management surveys, specialist condition investigations and heritage value and significance assessments

-- Assessment on the condition of traditional materials and methods of construction
+- Assessment of the condition of traditional materials and non-standard methods of construction

 - Specifications, schedules of work and contract administration

 - Heritage asset management, impact assessments and mitigation strategies